The $42 million tax bill that won't be paid back to Kiwis

 "They can then contact their investment provider to change their rate."

-The IRD would not be going back paid the last tax year to recover unpaid tax, it said.
+The IRD would not be going back past the last tax year to recover unpaid tax, it said.

 Thompson said trying to go back over past years and determine incorrect payments based on wrong PIRs would have required significant work not just for Inland Revenue but for individual taxpayers and financial institutions.